 Everything you need to apply for your visa with confidence

-Planning to become an au pair in China?
-Here’s everything you need to know about getting your X2 student visa—the official short-term visa that allows you to live with a host family, take Mandarin language classes, and experience daily life in China.
+Here’s everything you need to know about getting your X2 student visa — the short-term study visa that allows you to take Mandarin classes, live with a host family, and enjoy an immersive cultural stay.

-In this guide, we’ll walk you through each step of the application process, the documents you need, and how Masons Au Pair supports you before and after your arrival.
+In this guide, we’ll walk you through the application steps, required documents, and how Masons Au Pair supports you before and after your departure.

-Unlike tourist visas, the X2 visa is officially tied to your enrollment in our partner language school.
-It’s safe, legal, and tailor-made for international participants in au pair programs like ours.
+Unlike a tourist visa, the X2 visa is directly linked to your enrollment in our partner language school, making it a safe, legal, and reliable option for international participants joining a cultural exchange program.

-We’ll provide your invitation letter and guide you through every step of the application.
+Masons Au Pair provides your invitation letter and supports you through every step of the application process.

 Curious about the legal status of being an au pair in China?